criticalmedia/pyPodcastParser/README.rst

 * author (string): The author of the item
 * comments (string): URL of comments
+* content_encoded (string): content:encoded field with markup for the item
 * creative_commons (string): creative commons license for this item
 * description (string): Description of the item.
 * enclosure_url (string): URL of enclosure